Skip to main content

 • the property is your main or only home

-If you live with your landlord you'll have a common law tenancy instead.
-In this case, your landlord does not have to give you an agreement in writing, but you can ask for one.
+If you live with your landlord you have a common law tenancy.
+In this case, your landlord does not have to give you an agreement in writing.

 If you moved in before 1 December 2017

-If you never got a written agreement, you have an assured tenancy.
+If you did not get a written agreement, you have an assured tenancy.

 You could have a PRT instead if on or after 1 December 2017: